Teaching Awards Committee

 Each year the Alma Mater Society gives two Queen’s professors the Frank Knox Award for Excellence in Teaching.
 Two teaching assistants (TAs) are chosen as recipients of the Chris Knapper Award for Excellence in Teaching Assistance.
 The Frank Knox and Christopher Knapper awards are the most prestigious awards given by the Alma Mater Society to recognize excellence in teaching.
 Furthermore, the entire nomination and selection process is student-run.
 Students submit nominations for professors who go above and beyond to support their students’ academic development, who strive to foster class environments conducive to learning, and who genuinely care about their students.
 The Teaching Awards Committee selects award recipients based on the nomination package, a visit to the classroom by members of the committee, and a short survey of the instructor’s ability filled out by students in each class.
 In March, the committee hosts an awards banquet that celebrates teaching and recognizes the nominees and the finalists.

-Teaching Issues Committee
+University Issues Committee

 Student-Faculty Relations Committee

 The committee is responsible for the promotion of student-faculty interaction beyond the classroom, specifically through the organization of Faculty Jeopardy and an ongoing novelty lecture series called "The Last Lecture on Earth".
 The Last Lecture series is in its fourth year and is based on the premise of Randy Pausch’s “last lecture”.
 This series of events provides an amazing opportunity to have direct interaction with faculty and learn about the passions that drive them to be members of the academic world and teach students like us.